Leo Howard: Musical career

+Screenwriting and directing

+In 2014, Howard made his directorial debut with the Season 4 episode "Fight At The Museum", where he was titled by Guinness World Records as the youngest TV director ever.
+In March 2016, he directed two episodes of Gamer's Guide to Pretty Much Everything, effectively ending his contract with Disney.

 Personal life

+Relationships and family

 Howard was home schooled to accommodate his busy work schedule on Kickin' It and spent most of his time living in the Howard family's home in Studio City, California when he worked, but still considered his childhood town of Fallbrook home.
 While still devoted to his passion for martial arts, Howard has stated that he has become more careful when it comes to "fighting" and "sparring" matches, due to the potential for injuries that could interfere with his obligations as an actor.
 In September 2024, he wed actress Natasha Hall.

 Howard's hobbies include cooking, playing guitar and collecting antique weapons, including swords and knives.
-The centerpiece of his collection being the big "Conan" sword that was presented to him after filming was completed on Conan the Barbarian.
+The centerpiece of his collection being the big "Conan" sword that was presented to him after filming ended on Conan the Barbarian.
 Howard has expressed a love for animals and has a pet sheepdog named "Murphy".
 He is also interested in veterinary medicine and volunteers at his local veterinary clinic in his free time.